top of page

 • What if it's really hot?

 Having enough water to prevent dehydration is very important.
 Periodically opening your wetsuit to allow some new water to come in contact with your skin can help cool you down.
-Carry sunscreen with you for frequent re-application if it is very sunny; ensure you have a small towel available as well to ensure your goggles do not get covered in sunscreen.
+Carry (mineral) sunscreen with you for frequent re-application if it is very sunny; ensure you have a small towel available as well to ensure your goggles do not get covered in sunscreen.

 • How much do I need to fundraise?